Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Differential function spectra

 \subsection{The construction of the differential function spectrum}

-In this section we construct for every choice of data $(E,A,c)$ as in Definition \ref{aug1001} a differential function spectrum {see Section \ref{smoothobjects} for notation.} Often we will use the shorter notation $\Diff(E)$ instead of $\Diff(E,A,c)$.
+In this section we construct for every choice of data $(E,A,c)$ as in Definition \ref{aug1001} a differential function spectrum $\Diff(E,A,c)$.
+We further define the differential cohomology in terms of homotopy groups of $\Diff(E,A,c)$. {In order to formulate the construction properly we will use the language of $\infty$-categories.
+We will explain and motivate our usage of $\infty$-categories in a non-technical way.

-We have a functor which associates to a spectrum $E\in \Sp$ the smooth spectrum $\Funk_{\infty}(E)\in \Sm(\Nerve(\Sp)[W^{-1}])$.
-Roughly speaking, the {smooth function} spectrum $\Funk_{\infty}(E)$ maps a manifold $M$ to the spectrum of functions from $M$ to $E$.
-In detail, this construction will be given in Subsection \ref{funk}.
-The main point of the construction of $\Funk_{\infty}$ is to fix precisely the transition from the context of topological spaces, e.g. the underlying spaces of smooth manifolds, to the simplicial world in which our spectra live.